 For more information or help planning your visit then check out visitbath.co.uk

-What do you think of my Bath itinerary?
-Do you want to know anything else before your visit?
+What do you think of my 24 hours in Bath itinerary?
+Do you want to know anything else you should see and do in Bath?
 Feel free to drop me an email or message in the comments below.

 Save to your Pinterest travel board for your trip